Pagnoncelliander/GeneralQuiz/README.md

 ## PURPOSE

-This project i have developed a quiz game with different subjects to test theusers general knowledge , the user wil find the hisotry , geography and  sociology questions.
+In this project I have developed a quiz game with different subjects to test the user's general knowledge, the user will find the history, geography, and sociology questions.

-* the user will test their knowledge about general subjects.
+* The user will test their knowledge about general subjects.
-* this  is developed with javascript is easy to play with only one level game.
+* This is developed with JavaScript and is easy to play with only one level game.
-* the user can retart the game and end the game has a advise about player performance.
+* The user can restart the game and end the game has an advice about player performance.

  ## STRUCTUERE
 ### FIRST PAGE SECTION